wildingelijah/MoboladesJourney/README.md

 ## Files

-In order to access the files for this project please click "View on GitHub".
+In order to access the file for this project please click "View on GitHub".

-The board.cpp, project.cpp and board.h files contain all our C++ code that runs the game while the .obj files are our chess models that we load into the game through the code.
-The last file is a makefile that will compile all files together into an executable to run the game.

-In order to run the game, download all the files and then navigate to folder in Terminal and enter "make" to compile and link all files into the single game executable.

-It should be noted that all controls and information needed are printed out to the console.
+The only file necessary is the executable which can be found within the .zip file.

+In order to run the game, download the .zip and uncompress it.
+Then execute the file that comes from the .zip folder.
+This is theo nly file needed however there are plenty more files that go into making the game such as C# scripts and asset files.
+If you would like to know more about them please feel free to ask me questions at: **elijahwilding@gmail.com**.

 ## Back